GabrielCastilloH/harbor/README.md

 #### User Flow

 1. **Deletion Request**: User requests account deletion in settings
-2. **Data Cleanup**: All user data is removed from Firestore collections
+2. **Comprehensive Data Cleanup**: All user data is removed from Firestore collections including:
+   - User profile data
+   - All matches and chat channels
+   - Swipe history
+   - Images from Firebase Storage
+   - Stream Chat user data
 3. **Account Marking**: User document is moved to `deletedAccounts` collection
 4. **Access Restriction**: User is redirected to `DeletedAccountScreen`
 5. **No Return**: Deleted accounts cannot be restored